 Autumn is a tough time for us Brits.
 From the beginning of September when the kids go back to school until Christmas Eve, we have little to get excited about besides the nights closing in and the weather getting worse.

-For our American cousins, Thanksgiving is a reason for celebration in that long drag towards Christmas, but it is one that we Brits do not fully understand.
-If you were to ask the average Limey what Thanksgiving means, our answers would revolve around turkey, family, and the Black Friday sales.
+For our American cousins, Thanksgiving is a reason for celebration in that long drag towards Christmas, but it is one that many Brits do not fully understand.
+If you were to ask some of us what Thanksgiving means, we might talk about turkey, family, and the Black Friday sales.
 Most of us are probably a little confused about why it is so important.

 We’re not jealous…